 French Drain Installation for Kansas City Homes

 KC clay holds water against your foundation.
-We install engineered French drains, underground downspout extensions, and pop-up emitters that move water far enough away to actually keep your basement dry.
+We install engineered French drains and underground downspout extensions that move water far enough away to actually keep your basement dry.

 If your basement gets wet during heavy rain, water pools in the yard 24+ hours after a storm, or you can see water staining at the foundation — you have a drainage problem, not a foundation problem (usually).
 Underground extensions: $600–$1,400.
 French drains: $1,500–$5,500.
 Free in-person diagnosis.